Meenakshi050394/Project_youtube/README.md

 Table of Contents

-Key Technologies and Skills
+Key Technologies and Skills,
-Installation
+Installation,
-Usage
+Usage,
-Features
+Features,
-Retrieving data from the YouTube API
+Retrieving data from the YouTube API,
-Storing data in MySQL
+Storing data in MySQL,
-Visualizing Datas Using Matplotlib,Seaborn and Plotly Data Analysis
+Visualizing Datas Using Matplotlib,Seaborn and Plotly, Data Analysis,
-User InterFace
+User InterFace,
 Contact

 Key Technologies and Skills